ESBILL-LEE/Sburg/README.md

 The projects in this repo, including HTML, assets, SburbML and other "deployables", should be in a self-contained folder within `./projects`.
 This differs from the original WP repository which split its levels and resources in the repository root.
 Each project should be immediately deployable, the only requirement being to drop a copy of `Sburb.min.js` in the project folder root, which can be made at any time by running `npm run build`.

-Projects also include a `config.js` file in the project root, which contains settings for things normally hardcoded into the Sburb engine (e. chooser colours).
+Projects also include a `config.js` file in the project root, which contains settings for things normally hardcoded into the Sburb engine (e.g. chooser colours).

 ## Copyright notice